Skip to main content

 4.

-Administer by inhalation:
+Administer a substance by inhalation

 • Do not administer nitrous oxide